What Is a Crossed Check?

 Here’s how long it takes for funds to be available in your account.

-Whatever the reason, you should be aware that you may not have access to the total amount right away when you deposit it into your bank account—even if your balance indicates otherwise.
+Regardless of the reason, you should be aware that you may not have immediate access to the full amount that you deposit into your bank account.

-If you try to use the funds right away, you may run into problems—even bouncing payments and getting charged by your bank.
-So it pays to understand the basics of checks and hold times.
-Read on to find out more about how long it takes for checks to clear and how you can avoid costly fees that may result from any misunderstandings.
+In order to avoid problems, you should not use the funds right away—even if it means that your bank will charge you a fee.
+As a result, it pays to know the fundamentals of checks and hold periods.
+Find out how long it takes for checks to clear and how you can avoid costly fees if there are any miscommunications.

 General Hold Times